Exodus (Lost): On the Island

 Early in the morning, Danielle Rousseau (Mira Furlan) arrives at the beach to warn the survivors that The Others are coming, and tells them more of her own story.
 She was pregnant when she came to the island sixteen years ago but the Others—their arrival heralded by a column of black smoke—came and kidnapped her baby, whom she has not seen since.

 As the group resumes work on the raft, Walt notices a column of black smoke in the distance.
 The survivors then tell Rousseau about the hatch, and their need to open it.
 Rousseau offers to take them to the "Black Rock", where she says they can find dynamite.

 Jack runs into Sawyer in the jungle, and hands him a pistol with ammo "just in case".
 They share an awkward, distant goodbye.
 As Jack leaves, Sawyer stops him and tells him of when he met a man named Christian (John Terry) (Jack's father) in a bar in Sydney.
 He tells Jack what Christian said about his son, and Jack is visibly moved.
 Jack moves off into the jungle to find explosives.

 As Jack, Kate, John Locke (Terry O'Quinn), Hugo "Hurley" Reyes (Jorge Garcia) and Dr. Leslie Arzt (Daniel Roebuck) head toward the Black Rock, Arzt is chased by The Monster, which Rousseau says is a security system protecting the island.

-As the raft prepares for launch, Sayid gives the team a radar emitter and flare gun, while Charlie Pace (Dominic Monaghan) gathers messages from the remaining castaways to put in a bottle, and Walt leaves Vincent with Shannon.
+As the raft prepares for launch, Sayid gives the team a radar emitter and flare gun, while Charlie Pace (Dominic Monaghan) gathers messages from the remaining castaways to put in a bottle, and Walt leaves Vincent with Shannon, telling her Vincent was a good listener when his mother died and she can talk to him about Boone.
+Shannon is visibly moved, and said she will keep Vincent until they come back with rescuers.
 Sun says goodbye to Jin, handing him a notebook of phonetically written English terms to help him communicate with the others.
 This encourages him to speak to her and they reconcile.
 He says that he will still go, but because he wants to rescue her from the island.
 After all the goodbyes, the raft team sets off, while in the distance, the column of smoke continues to rise.